 To help you manage your juniper allergy this season, let's take a look at some of the symptoms, prevention methods, and treatment options available for juniper allergies.

 Juniper pollen is unique in that it can cause allergic reactions in those with no other environmental allergy or sensitivity.
 This high allergenicity has to do with the very small size and lightweight buoyancy of the pollen.
 Juniper allergy symptoms resemble those of other seasonal pollens and can include the following:

 - Itchy, watery eyes

 - Exacerbated asthma

-These symptoms can sometimes cause:
+These juniper allergy symptoms can sometimes lead to: